Squire Patton Boggs

 Squire Patton Boggs is an international law firm with over 40 offices in 20 countries.
 It was formed in 2014 by the merger of multinational law firm Squire Sanders with Washington, D.C.–based Patton Boggs.
 It is one of the largest law firms in the world by total headcount and gross revenue, twelfth largest firm in the UK by revenue, and one of the top 12 by number of countries occupied.

 Its largest offices are in Washington, D.C., Leeds, London and Cleveland, each having more than 100 lawyers.
 The firm serves a diverse base of legal clients ranging from Fortune 100 and FTSE Index 100 corporations to newly emerging companies, private clients and local and national governmental entities.

 According to a 2025 analysis, the company is the public relations firm most heavily used by dictatorships.
 The company lobbies on behalf of the entity of the Saudi government that was directly responsible for the murder of journalist Jamal Khashoggi; after the murder, the company continued to represent the entity for years until a pressure campaign led the company to drop the client.
 Due to its lobbying role for Saudi Arabia, multiple members of Congress refused to interact with representatives of the firm.
+In early 2025, the company registered as a lobbyist for the Rashtriya Swayamsevak Sangh, a far-right Hindu paramilitary organisation embroiled in orchestrating violence against Christians and Muslims in India.

 Squire Patton Boggs is currently among the largest lobbying firms in the world.
 The lobbying arm, long managed by Thomas Hale Boggs Jr., is currently managed by Edward Newberry and Robert Kapla.